-RANGE Destroy Action - RANGE: If this character's damage value is equal or greater than the terrain's Destroy value, destroy a terrain marker or piece of printed blocking terrain that has at least one square within range and line of fire or a piece of printed blocking terrain within range and line of fire.
+RANGE Destroy Action - RANGE: If this character's damage value is equal or greater than the terrain's Destroy value, destroy a terrain marker that has at least one square within range and line of fire or a piece of printed blocking terrain within range and line of fire.
 (This isn't an attack.)
 If a terrain does not have a printed Destroy value, the default value is 3.